satyam-knoldus/blog_01/readme.md

-Rule 1 : Color X should always be preceded by Color Y
+Rule 1 : Color Green should always be preceded by a RuledRel

-Rule 2 : Color X should always be followed by Color Z
+Rule 2 : Color Green should always be followed by a RuledRel

-Rule 3 : Between Color Y and Z there should be Color X
+Rule 3 : Replace all green with no Color

-Rule 4 : All nodes should satisfy Color F , if not enforce with Enforcer F